anthonyLukes/common-front-end-modules/README.md

 # Common Front-end Modules

-This is a repo of common Sass and JavaScript modules that would likely be used on any front-end project.
+This is a repo of common Sass and JavaScript modules that would serve as a base for any front-end project.

 ## Sass Modules ##
 The sass source code lives in /src/styles and follows mostly standard [BEM naming](https://css-tricks.com/bem-101/).
 In addition some naming conventions have been pulled from the CSS Wizardry article, [More Transparent UI Code with Namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/).
 The following rules are what have been implemented specifically.